Does Firefox use less RAM than Chrome?

 Memory saver features can change the picture later

 Chrome's Memory Saver can free memory from inactive tabs and reload them when you return.
-Firefox has its own inactive tab unloading behavior under memory pressure.
+Firefox has its own inactive tab unloading behavior when system memory is low.
 That means a snapshot taken immediately after loading 50 tabs can differ from a snapshot taken after the same tabs sit unused for an hour.

 Measured, not universal

-These numbers are real measurements from one Apple M4 Pro Mac on May 4, 2026.
-They are useful because the method is explicit, but they are not universal constants.
+These numbers come from one Apple M4 Pro Mac on May 4, 2026.
+The method is explicit, but the numbers are not universal constants.
 Different pages, extensions, operating systems, memory pressure, and browser settings can change the winner.

 How tab features change the result